 Light a Candle Every Sunday

-An important part of the holiday season is the four weeks of Advent where Germans light a candle, one a week every Sunday, the four weeks prior to Christmas on a wreath.
+An important part of the holiday season is the four weeks of Advent where Germans light a candle, one a week every Sunday, the four weeks prior to Christmas on an Adventskranz (wreath).
 No German household is complete without one!
 It is quite common to receive a chocolate filled Advents calendar for each day prior to Christmas day.

 Buy Your Christmas Tree

 To truly celebrate Christmas like a German, it is tradition to wait until few days before December 24th to buy your tree.
 It is more traditional to usually set it up and decorate it on the morning of the 24th, on the main Christmas day.
+No Santa Claus here, but instead the Christkind is responsible for bringing gifts to children.
 Then leave your tree up until at least Jan.
 6th.

 Set Up A Nativity Scene